-2D or 3D Ultrasonic Doppler Velocimetry measuring technique is a method that enables the measurement of two velocity components (U and W) or three velocity components (U,V and W) simultaneously along a line.
+UDV-2D and UDV-3D Ultrasonic Doppler Velocimetry measuring technique are methods that enable the measurement of the two components (U and W) or three components (U,V and W) of the velocity vector simultaneously along a line.

 UDV-2D and UDV-3D have all the advantages of classical ultrasonic Doppler velocimetry, such as the capacity to realize measurements in non translucid liquids.
-One of the most interesting property of these techniques compared to other techniques that can measure simultaneously more than one velocity component is its real time feature.
+One of the most interesting properties of these techniques compared to other techniques that can measure more than one velocity component is its real time feature.
 Only few tens of milliseconds are necessary to compute and display a complete set of 2D or 3D velocity profile.